kubernetes-sigs/kubespray/docs/operations/offline-environment.md

   can store them anywhere as long as it's accessible by kubespray.
 It's recommended to use `*_version` in the path so that you don't need to modify this setting everytime kubespray upgrades one of these components.
 * `yum_repo`/`debian_repo`/`ubuntu_repo`: OS package repository depending on your OS, should point to your internal repository.
 Adjust the path accordingly.
+Used only for Docker/Containerd packages (if needed); other packages might be installed from other repositories.
+You might disable installing packages from other repositories by skipping the `system-packages` tag

 ## Install Kubespray Python Packages